 Today I want to tell you a story.
 This is a story of an incredible mother.
-So grab a cup of coffee, lean in and get ready to meet this amazing woman.
+So grab a cup of coffee and get ready to meet this amazing woman.

 In 1985, at the young age of 22, a beautiful mother gave birth to her first son.
 Despite the pressures of culture to bottle and formula feed, this mom (being the earthy crunchy type which wasn’t “popular” at the time) decided to feed her baby by breast.
 You can just imagine the looks she got when people heard this.
 But nonetheless, she wasn’t doing it to please anyone else.
 She was doing it to nourish her son.
 Fast forward a few weeks… It didn’t hurt that this young couple was living on love and little money to breastfeed.
 It did, however, hurt every time that she put her son to the breast.
 Badly.
 You see, her son was tongue tied and had a terrible time working on latch.
 I wasn’t there, but since Micah had the same issue, I can tell you that breastfeeding through it must have been awful.
 So she went to the doctor who (of course) didn’t associate the tongue tie with the mechanics of latch and told her that she, “wasn’t cut out for breastfeeding”.

 She lasted as long as she could endure and then switched to formula.
 Can I tell you something?
 Her son is grown up now, just got his MBA from Rice University, is one of the most intelligent (and healthy) men that I know.
 He is blessed with a beautiful wife and a child of his own.